r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## LDAP
 The Lightweight Directory Access Protocol is a network protocol for querying and modifying information from distributed directory services.
 The protocol listens on port 389 and 636 (LDAP over SSL).

+## msDS-KeyCredentialLink
+LDAP attribute that holds the public key of the TPM if the Key Trust model is implemented

+## ms-MCS-AdmPwd
+LDAP attribute that holds the password of the local administrator.
+Used inside the Local Administrator Password Solution (LAPS).

 ## NOT_DELEGATED
 A flag which can be set in the UAC flags.
 If this flag is set, services are not allowed to impersonate this account.